Store Expression Identifier

 {% hint style="info" %}

-More information about the Terminology Services requirements please see: [terminology-services-requirements](https://docs.snomed.org/snomed-ct-practical-guides/snomed-ct-postcoordination-guide/expressions-in-a-terminology-server/requirements/terminology-services-requirements "mention")
+More information about the Terminology Services requirements please see: [Terminology Services Requirements](/snomed-ct-practical-guides/snomed-ct-postcoordination-guide/expressions-in-a-terminology-server/requirements/terminology-services-requirements.md)

 {% endhint %}